-Tomás Estrada, Assistant Professor of Physics & Engineering, received a B.S. in Electrical Engineering from Universidad de Costa Rica in 2002, a M.S. in Electrical Engineering from the University of Notre Dame in 2005, and a Ph.D. in Electrical Engineering, also from the University of Notre Dame, in 2009.
+Tomás Estrada, Associate Professor of Physics & Engineering, received a B.S. in Electrical Engineering from Universidad de Costa Rica in 2002, a M.S. in Electrical Engineering from the University of Notre Dame in 2005, and a Ph.D. in Electrical Engineering, also from the University of Notre Dame, in 2009.

 Dr. Estrada firmly believes the faculty member needs to be a well-rounded teacher-scholar.
 He is deeply committed to fostering multi-disciplinary and holistic thinking in his students and to exemplifying it through his own scholarly work.
 His research interests include Systems and Controls, Engineering Education, Technology Entrepreneurship, and Sustainable Engineering Applications.
 He also serves as the advisor for FEAST (Future Energies and Sustainable Technologies) and the associate advisor for the Robotics and Machine Intelligence Club.

 Dr. Estrada explains his approach to teaching by using concepts from engineering, presenting the educational process as a feedback control system.
 From this perspective, one can visualize the value of constant improvement, effective communication, robustness and flexibility, as well as holistic thinking in education.
 Dr. Estrada hopes his enthusiasm and commitment to his teaching vision will allow him to help his students develop not just into better professionals, but into more insightful thinkers and more well-rounded people.